ahbalbaid/Project_2024-15/Report.md

 ##### **Worker Function**
-The worker function, which handles much of the distributed processing, demonstrated reasonable scaling with increased processor counts.
+The worker function scaled well with more processors.

-- **Max**: The maximum time for worker function execution decreased significantly as the number of processors increased for larger arrays.
-However, smaller arrays did not benefit as much from the increased parallelism because of the communication bottleneck.
+- **Max**: Worker function execution times dropped a lot with larger arrays and more processors, but for smaller arrays, the improvement was limited due to communication delays.

     - **Log Scale**: